-Our four male Hamadryas Baboons relocated to us in July 2014 from the AAP Centre in Spain where they had been living for a few years after having been rescued from poor situations.
+Our three male Hamadryas Baboons relocated to us in 2014 from the AAP Rescue Centre in Spain where they had been living for a few years after having been rescued from poor situations.

-Hamadryas Baboons come from Semi desert areas, savannahs and rocky areas around the Horn of Africa and the South West tip of the Arabian peninsula.
-They require cliffs for sleeping and finding water.
-The pink “sitting pads” on a baboon’s rump make it more comfortable for the animal to sleep in a seated position.
+Semi desert areas, savannas and rocky areas around the Horn of Africa and the South West tip of the Arabian peninsula.

-They are omnivorous therefore eating blossoms, seeds, grasses, wild roots, leaves, insects, reptiles and small mammals.
+They are opportunistic omnivores & eat a wide variety of foods, including blossoms, seeds, grasses, wild roots, leaves, insects and reptiles.
+Baboons will also hunt small mammals including hares & young gazelles.
 They change their tastes to whatever is available.

-Although they are not endangered they suffer habitat loss due to major agricultural expansion and irrigation projects.
+Although they are not endangered they suffer habitat loss due to major agricultural expansion & irrigation projects.
 Adult males are hunted for their skins which are used to embellish ceremonial cloaks in Ethiopia.
-They were formally trapped in large numbers for medical research.
+They were formerly trapped in large numbers for medical research.
 They are classed as vermin in the African convention along with other species of Baboon.

 Ancient Egyptians considered the Hamadryas Baboon to be sacred and associated it with Thoth, the god of letters.
 They were also associated with sun worship.
 They are also often known as the Sacred Baboon.